-Membership subscriptions run from January for a calendar year and cost £20.
+Membership subscriptions run for a year and cost £10.
 Members are entitled to a number of discounts on classes, events and competition entries.
 To become a member simply submit payment to Liz Bennet at The Ropewalk.
 (Cheques made payable to Fathom Writers.)

 Chairperson Neil King

 Secretary Cheryl Leaning